Skip to main content

 Electron_flow.png

-A: In a conductor, the electrons are able to move.
+A: In a conductor, the electrons can move.

-B: In an insulator, the electrons are not able to move or move very slowly.
+B: In an insulator, the electrons cannot move or move very slowly.

 Material